442nd Fighter Wing: Activation of groups under the wing

 Although the dispersal of flying units under the Detached Squadron Concept was not a problem when the entire wing was called to active service, mobilizing a single flying squadron and elements to support it proved difficult.
 This weakness was demonstrated in the partial mobilization of reserve units during the Berlin Crisis of 1961.
 The wing was called to active service for this crisis in October 1961 and continued to remain on active duty until August 1962, during which time the wing completed conversion to the Douglas C-124 Globemaster II.
+(Note: Endicott identifies this mobilization as for the Cuban missile crisis.
+However, the dates and length of mobilization match the Berlin Crisis.
+Moreover, the wing reorganized to multiple groups in January 1963, and wings mobilized for the Cuban crisis delayed this reorganization until February.
+Cantwell, p.
+289.)

 To resolve the mobilization problem, at the start of 1962 ConAC determined to reorganize its reserve wings by establishing groups with support elements for each of its troop carrier squadrons.
 This reorganization would facilitate mobilization of elements of wings in various combinations when needed.
 However, as this plan was entering its implementation phase, another partial mobilization occurred for the Cuban Missile Crisis.
 The formation of troop carrier groups was delayed until January for wings that had not been mobilized.
 The 935th and 936th Troop Carrier Groups at Richards-Gebaur and the 937th Troop Carrier Group at Tinker were assigned to the wing on 17 January.

 The wing also flew overseas missions, particularly to the Far East and Southeast Asia during the Vietnam War.
 In 1971, the wing began phasing out the C-124 and by 1972, had fully transitioned to the Lockheed C-130 Hercules.
 In 1975, the wing's gaining command shifted from Tactical Air Command (TAC) to Military Airlift Command (MAC) as part of a USAF-wide shift of tactical airlift assets between the two major commands.